mashadab/drop-dynamics/README.md

-# drop-dynamics # moving-camera-video # template-matching # normalized-cross-correlation
+# drop-dynamics, moving-camera-video, template-matching, normalized-cross-correlation
 A MATLAB code which reads numbers in a video, references, and calculates drop dynamics' characteristics

 Brief summary: The MATLAB code reads a number in a video frame using template matching (normalized cross-correlation algorithm).